anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

-We used `Docker` in several ways. `Docker` is important to ensure reproducibility across machines where other stuff than just package dependencies may cause issures, for example operating systems.
+We used `Docker` in several ways. `Docker` is important to ensure reproducibility across machines where other stuff than just package dependencies may cause issues, for example operating systems and python versions.
 We had one docker file for training and one for deployment.
 The training docker file was triggered to build automatically upon a push to the repository main branch, since building could take several hours on a local pc.
 We then imported the docker image to Vertex AI for training.
+The Docker image for deployment was built locally and then pushed to the container registry in GCP from where it was deployed using GCP run.

 ### Question 16